-New Zealand has used IPCC default emission factors for organic soils under the Forest land, Grassland, Cropland and Settlements categories (IPCC, 2006a) to estimate organic soil emissions (see table 6.3.3).
+New Zealand has used IPCC default emission factors for organic soils under the Forest land, Grassland, Cropland, Wetlands and Settlements categories (IPCC, 2006a) to estimate organic soil emissions (see table 6.3.3).
 IPCC guidance for organic soils under forest is limited to estimates associated with the drainage of organic soils in managed forests.
-In New Zealand, natural forests are not drained and therefore the default emission factor is not applicable.
+In New Zealand, the drainage of natural forests does not occur and therefore no emissions are estimated from organic soils under natural forest.
 It is assumed that all planted forests on organic soils are drained prior to forest establishment.
+The temperate default for forest land is applied to the area of organic soils under planted forests to estimate emissions.
 The warm temperate and cold temperate defaults for the Grassland, Cropland and Settlements categories are applied in proportion to the area of land in New Zealand where the mean annual temperature is above or below 10°C, respectively.
-There are no default emission factors for organic soils under Wetlands or Other land; therefore, emissions from organic soils under these land use categories are not estimated.
+New Zealand applies IPCC default emission factors for organic soils in the Wetlands category for areas under peat extraction.
+There are no default emission factors for organic soils under Other land; therefore, emissions from organic soils under this land use category are not estimated.